JCSDA-internal/yamlprocessor/docs/cli.rst

 .. option:: --define=KEY=VALUE, -D KEY=VALUE

    Map KEY to VALUE for variable substitutions.
+These override environment variables which are used by default in the variable substitution.

+.. option:: --no-environment, -i

+   Do not use environment variables in variable substitutions.

 yp-schema
 ---------